4d/docs/docs/Backup/backup.md

 It may happen that a backup is not executed properly.
 There may be several causes of a failed backup: user interruption, attached file not found, destination disk problems, incomplete transaction, etc. 4D processes the incident according to the cause.

-In all cases, keep in mind that the status of the last backup (successful or failed) is stored in the Last Backup Information area of the [Backup page in the MSC](MSC/backup.md) or in the **Maintenance page** of 4D Server, as well as in the **Backup journal.txt**. displayed in the Last Backup Information area of the Backup page in the MSC or in `GRAPH SETTINGS` of 4D Server, as well as in the `Backup journal` of the application.
+In all cases, keep in mind that the status of the last backup (successful or failed) is stored in the Last Backup Information area of the [Backup page in the MSC](MSC/backup.md) or in the **Maintenance page** of 4D Server, as well as in the **Backup journal.txt**.

 - **User interruption**: The **Stop** button in the progress dialog box allows users to interrupt the backup at any time.
 In this case, the copying of elements is stopped and the error 1406 is generated.
 You can intercept this error in the `On Backup Shutdown` database method.
 - **Attached file not found**: When an attached file cannot be found, 4D performs a partial backup (backup of application files and accessible attached files) and returns an error.